AzureCosmosDB/Azure-OpenAI-Node.js-Developer-Guide/07_Create_First_Cosmos_DB_Project/README.md

 ## Lab - Create your first Cosmos DB for the MongoDB application

-Using a notebook, we'll create a Cosmos DB for the MongoDB application in this lab using the **mongodb** library for Node.js.
+In this lab, we'll create a Cosmos DB for the MongoDB application using the **mongodb** NPM package that includes the MongoDB Node.js Driver and its dependencies.
 Both the Azure Cosmos DB Emulator and Azure Cosmos DB account in Azure are supported for completion of this lab.

 Please visit the lab repository to complete [this lab](https://github.com/solliancenet/cosmos-db-openai-nodejs-dev-guide-labs/blob/main/lab_1_first_application.ipynb).